xiayan0118/sdcn_behavior_cloning/writeup_report.md

 #### 1. Submission includes all required files and can be used to run the simulator in autonomous mode

 My project includes the following files:

-* model.py containing the script to create and train the model
+* `model.py` containing the script to create and train the model
+* `plot_losses.py` containing the script for visualizing the training/validation losses
-* drive.py for driving the car in autonomous mode
+* `drive.py` for driving the car in autonomous mode
-* model.h5 containing a trained convolution neural network
+* `model.h5` containing a trained convolution neural network
-* writeup_report.md or writeup_report.pdf summarizing the results
+* `writeup_report.md` summarizing the results

 #### 2. Submission includes functional code
-Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
+Using the Udacity provided simulator and `drive.py` file, my model `model.h5` can autonomously drive the car around the track by executing

 ```sh
 python drive.py model.h5
 ```